MS Aqua Jewel

-Designing and construction
+History

+Construction

+Construction of the ship began in the late 1980s, intended to be used as an 80-passenger yacht named Nissilios, and costing approximately $25 million.
+Following the ship's foreclosure due to unpaid debts, Sea Venture Cruises considered purchasing and renovating the Nissilios for use as a 400-passenger cruise ship named Sea Venture, but ultimately acquired the Taygetos instead.

-The ship was originally intended for a large yacht named Nysilos, which began construction in the early 1990s, with a capacity of 80 passengers and a cost of about $25 million, but was never completed due to foreclosure, as its owner was in debt, and so in 1998 she was finally bought by Alpha Ferries of Georgios Perogiannakis and converted into a passenger/vehicle ferry with its current name.
+In 1998 the Nissilios was bought by Alpha Ferries of Georgios Perogiannakis and converted into a passenger and vehicle ferry with its current name.
 Although large sums of money were allocated for her safety, she had several problems due to her construction, which affected his later career.
 The use of aluminum on the shared decks made her quite light, while its small draft negatively affected the trip in bad weather conditions.
 Although the bow propeller was a waterjet type, something that was considered an innovation, it was quite weak.
 She was finally completed in September 2002.